rust-lang/rust/docs/dev/style.md

 }
 ```

-**Rational:** Rust uses monomorphization to compile generic code, meaning that for each instantiation of a generic functions with concrete types, the function is compiled afresh, *per crate*.
+**Rationale:** Rust uses monomorphization to compile generic code, meaning that for each instantiation of a generic functions with concrete types, the function is compiled afresh, *per crate*.
 This allows for exceptionally good performance, but leads to increased compile times.
 Runtime performance obeys 80%/20% rule -- only a small fraction of code is hot.
 Compile time **does not** obey this rule -- all code has to be compiled.